Volkswagen T-Cross SUV - Interior & comfort

 Just like in the Volkswagen Polo, the build quality in the T-Cross is impressive.
 Even though this car will be one of VW’s least expensive models, it feels solid and well built, and the controls feel reassuringly chunky.
 There are stylish silver inserts on the steering wheel and a gloss black surround for the lower centre console, which adds to the feeling of quality.
 VW has also chosen to stick with a manual handbrake, instead of switching to an electric version.

 The T-Cross does well for standard equipment, with an eight-inch full-colour infotainment system fitted across the range.
-There’s a full suite of connectivity including Bluetooth, USB and Apple CarPlay, plus DAB radio and even wireless phone-charging.
+The car offers a full suite of connectivity including Bluetooth, USB and Apple CarPlay (this is standard on all but the base model), plus DAB radio.

 The kit list doesn’t stop there.
 Air-conditioning and a variety of safety systems are included on all models, while top versions come with VW’s crisp configurable digital instrument cluster (shown in these pictures).
-In this R-Line model, customers benefit from dual-zone air conditioning, heated front seats, keyless start and automatic headlights.
+In this R-Line model, customers benefit from dual-zone air conditioning, sat nav and parking sensors at both ends.
 SEL and R-Line models get automatically adjusting LED headlights, plus LED tail-lights and daytime running lights.

 There aren’t too many optional extras to choose from in the T-Cross brochure, perhaps because it’s rather well-equipped in the first place.
 However, you can choose from a variety of different alloy wheels (on the mid-spec trim levels) and paint colours to personalise the car to your tastes.
 Design packs are available across most of the range should you wish to add further splashes of colour and different interior upholstery.